MitchDuke/Noughts-and-Crosses-Milestone-2/README.md

 ### Page Content

--   The main page is very rudimentary in its use and is immediately obvious of its purpose and how it is used.
+-   The main page is simplistic in its use and appearance, it is immediately obvious of its purpose and how it is used.
 -   The cells are clicked to activate the game using an event listener for the click.
 -   Once the game is won it automatically tallies up the score for each player then alternates to the other player allowing the other player to go 1st.
 -   The is a simple reset button to set the scores back to zero.